ilija-s/pathfinding-visualisation/README.md

 Run
 ---

-To run program you will need to have JavaFX downloaded (for Java versions above 8)
+To run program you will need to have JavaFX 11 downloaded (for Java versions above 8) and Java 15
-In Project Structure -> Libraries add path to JavaFX lib folder And finally go to Run -> Edit Configurations and in Program arguments add this line
+In Project Structure -> Libraries add path to JavaFX lib folder
+And finally go to Run -> Edit Configurations and in Program arguments add this line

 ```